 If you venture down the Virginia Oyster Trail, you better come hungry!
 Since Virginia is the largest producer of fresh oysters, it’s no wonder that they have some of the best restaurants, seafood farms, and companies in the US.

 There are eight different routes and dozens of stops on the Virginia Oyster Trail to choose from.
 The Dog & Oyster Vineyard, Casa Pearl, and Berret are just a few award-winning favorites.
-From fried oysters to oyster tacos, you’ll feast on a wide range of dishes and recipes.
+You’ll feast on a wide range of dishes and recipes, from fried oysters to oyster tacos.

 Although you could do the highlights of the trail in one day, you’d need over a week to hit all the best spots on the map!

-Yankee Candle is known around the world for its fragrant, aromatic, and sometimes the mouth-watering selection of wax candles.
-The Yankee Candle Village in Williamsburg is your one-stop-shop for purchasing one of your favorite 200 scented fragrances.
+Yankee Candle is known around the world for its fragrant, aromatic, and sometimes mouth-watering selection of wax candles.
+The Yankee Candle Village in Williamsburg is your one-stop shop for purchasing one of your favorite 200 scented fragrances.